If you want to reset your password and your organization has Adaptive Authentication enabled, please watch the video below for instructions.

 Enable the secondary authentication factors (OneLogin Protect, Google Authenticator, etc) that you want to make available to your users.

 See "Adding your authentication factor" in Adding Multi-Factor Authentication.

-Go to Settings > Policies to add a new User Policy or update an existing one.
+Go to Security > Policies to add a new User Policy or update an existing one.

 Click the New User Policy button or select a policy from the table.

 Select the Available factors you want users on this policy to access.

 In the Users without MFA device must register one before logging in field, enable or disable the requirement for users to register a MFA device during the login process.
 The default setting is enabled.
 When disabled, users who do not have a registered device will not be able to register one or log in.

 In the OTP bypassed for the following IP addresses field, enter the IP addresses that won't require MFA for users on this policy.

 In other words, create a whitelist of IP addresses that your users can log in from without providing a second authentication factor.
 Adaptive Authentication will always let users log in without a second authentication factor from these IP addresses.

 Tip.
 It may seem that whitelisting your office IP addresses is a no-brainer.
 But consider this.
 If you don't whitelist IPs for your office, but let Adaptive Authentication take care of figuring out that logins from that IP address are safe, then when a non-employee tries to log in from that IP address, they would be challenged for a second authentication factor because their browser/OS isn't recognized.
 You're more secure than you would be if you use IP address whitelisting.